RoboCupAtHomeJP/AtHome2025/rules/OPL/tu_en.md

 ## Scenario

 1. **Arrangement**: The `TC` instructs the team to move the robot to the starting position.
-According to the `TC`'s instructions, the team arranges an initial six objects.
+According to the `TC`'s instructions, the team arranges objects.
 1. **Start**: The teams complete the final setup (e.g. pushing the start button) and leave the arena.
 Complex setup procedures such as pressing more than two buttons are not allowed.
 1. **Door opening**: `team member` opens the door at the starting signal.
 The robot recognizes that the door has opened and autonomously enters the arena.
-1. **Additional object**: The `TC` adds 6 more placed objects when there are only 2 objects left to be placed.

 ## Objects